-Recently, the Civic theatre embarked on a new pilot theatre Programme for Secondary Schools, generously funded by patrons of the Civic Theatre, via our Inspire Scheme of voluntary donations (More Info here).
+Recently, the Civic theatre embarked on a new pilot theatre Programme for Secondary Schools, generously funded by patrons of The Civic, via our Inspire Scheme of voluntary donations (More Info here).
 The plan is simple, to get more students directly involved with theatre as a means to encourage self expression and creative thinking and also to see some really good contemporary Irish Theatre.
 We also hope to encourage them to engage more with the arts facilities available on their doorstep.
 We believe that by fostering this early introduction to theatre, we may spark a lifelong curiosity and appreciation of the arts for these young people.

 Building on the success of our Tenderfoot Programme (more info here), the Civic and professional theatre mentor Veronica Coburn are working with 1st Year Students from Tallaght Community School and their teacher Ms. Katie Moran to bring professional drama directly into the heart of their 1st year experience.
 The aim of the project is to facilitate creative practice, awareness of contemporary theatre and direct engagement in drama by attending a series of relevant performances in the Civic over the course of their 1st year at second level.
 It is then planned to grow and develop their experience over the course of their secondary school journey.

 The first experience was to immerse themselves in the word of Tom Crean through facilitated discussion and role play, led in the school by Veronica

 That evening, outside of school hours, the group with teachers Katie and Leah attended a performance of Tom Crean Antarctic Explorer at the Civic.
 For some, it was their first trip to the theatre.
 As part of their evening they got to give feedback and to ask Aidan Dooley (creator and star of this award-winning play) some of the burning questions they were left with….